firozkhan18/Java-Evaluations/java-basic-exercises.md

 6
 5
 3
-Click me to see the solution

-147. Write a Java program to find the number of bits required to flip to convert two given integers.
+### 147. Write a Java program to find the number of bits required to flip to convert two given integers.
 Sample Output:
 2
-Click me to see the solution

-148. Write a Java program to find the index of the first unique character in a given string.
+### 148. Write a Java program to find the index of the first unique character in a given string.
 Assume that there is at least one unique character in the string.
 Sample Output:
 Original String: wresource
 First unique character of the above: 0
-Click me to see the solution

-149. Write a Java program to check if a given string is a permutation of another given string.
+### 149. Write a Java program to check if a given string is a permutation of another given string.
 Sample Output:
 Original strings: xxyz yxzx
 true
-Click me to see the solution

-150. Write a Java program to test if a binary tree is a subtree of another binary tree.
+### 150. Write a Java program to test if a binary tree is a subtree of another binary tree.
 Sample Output:
 Original strings: xxyz yxzx
 true
-Click me to see the solution

 https://www.w3resource.com/java-exercises/basic/index1.php

-151. Write a Java program to find the value of a specified expression.
+### 151. Write a Java program to find the value of a specified expression.
 a) 101 + 0) / 3
 b) 3.0e-6 * 10000000.1
 c) true && true